 This section shows a set of simulation results to evaluate how agents and platforms improve their adaptability using their regular behaviors and symbiotic behaviors.
-Figure 8 shows a simulated network.
-A data center consists of hosts connected in a 7 x 7 grid topology, and users send service requests to agents via user access point.
+Figure 2 shows a simulated network system (a data center).
+The network system consists of hosts connected in a 7 x 7 grid topology, and users send service requests to agents via user access point.
 This paper assumes that a single (virtual) user runs on the access point, and it emulates multiple users to send service requests.
 At the beginning of a simulation, one agent and one platform are deployed on a host that is furtherest from a user.

-Each host has 256 MB memory space3.
+Each host has 256 MB memory space.
 Out of the space, an operating system and Java VM consume 128 and 64 MB, respectively.
 The remaining space is available for a platform and agents on each host.
 Each agent and platform consumes 5 and 20 MB, respectively.
 This assumption is obtained from a prior empirical experiment [5].
-Each simulation runs for 24 hours in simulation time.
+Figure 3 shows how a user changes service request rate over time.
+This service request rate is taken from a workload trace of the 1998 Olympic official website [6].
+The peak is 9,600 requests/min.